adafruit/circuitpython-org/_board/feather_m0_supersized.md

 ---

 This is a [Feather M0 Express]({{ "/board/feather_m0_express/" | relative_url }}) that has been
-supersized by Dave Astels to fit a larger SPI flash chip than the default 2MB chip.
+supersized by Dave Astels to fit a larger SPI flash chip than the default 2 MB chip.
 It is not available for purchase.

 It was documented as a DIY project [here](http://daveastels.com/feather-m0-express-supersizing.html).